Do generative video models understand physical principles?

 \paragraph{Dataset biases are reflected in model generations.} We observed that most models were consistent in producing videos that aligned with the scene and viewpoint provided.
 Models like Sora and Runway Gen 3 were particularly strong at understanding the given scene and generating subsequent frames that were consistent with respect to object placement and their attributes (shape, color, dynamics).
 Interestingly, many models also demonstrated biased generations depending on properties of their training.
 For example, in prototyping experiments we observed that when given a conditioning video of a red pool table where one ball hits another, as Lumiere starts generating, it immediately turned the red pool table to a green one, showing a bias to commonly occurring green pool tables.
 Similarly, videos generated by Sora often featured transition cuts, possibly suggesting a training paradigm optimized to generate artistic videos.

 \paragraph{Metrics and their limitations.} Popular metrics to test quality and measure realism of generated videos include PSNR \citep{hore2010image}, FVD \citep{fvd}, LPIPS \citep{zhang2018unreasonable} and SSIM \citep{wang2004image}.
 However, designing metrics that quantify physical understanding in generated videos is a challenging endeavor.
 We proposed a suite of metrics to measure the spatial, temporal and perceptual coherence of video models.
 While individually none of these metrics is perfect, the combined insights from these metrics and the \emph{Physics-IQ score} that integrates a normalized score across these metrics provide a holistic assessment of the strengths and weaknesses of video models.
 That said, none of these metrics directly quantify any physical phenomena and instead serve as proxies.
 For instance, the MLLM metric provided a way to quantify how much generated videos `deceive' a multimodal model.
 However, the metric is limited by the capability of the underlying multimodal large language model (MLLM) itself.
 In our analysis, we found that while the MLLM was frequently able to identify generated videos (except for videos generated by Sora), its explanations for the decision were often wrong.
-As another example, we observed that Stable Video Diffusion often generated videos with large amounts of hallucinations and implausible object motions; nonetheless, it was the best performing model on $\mathsf{Weighted}\text{-}\mathsf{spatial}\text{-}\mathsf{IoU}$ showing that no metric should be assessed in isolation.
+As another example, we observed that Stable Video Diffusion often generated videos with large amounts of hallucinations and implausible object motions; nonetheless, its $\mathsf{Spatial}\text{-}\mathsf{IoU}$ score is in the same ballpark as Lumiere, Sora, Pika and VideoPoet (i2v) showing that no metric should be assessed in isolation.
 This is also evidenced by the fact that e.g.\ Runway Gen 3 did very well in terms of the spatial location of actions ($\mathsf{Spatial}\text{-}\mathsf{IoU}$) while scoring poorly on temporal consistency ($\mathsf{Spatiotemporal}\text{-}\mathsf{IoU}$).